 Ryan admires Jakie's "depth" and "warmth," and he touches her hand, where it rests on the gearshift.

 There's a romantic scene at the beginning of the fifth chapter.
 After a long night, Jakie is standing in an open doorway, enjoying the light rain and the scent of sagebrush.
 Ryan walks up behind her.
-(A woman loves it when she's feeling relaxed, maybe a little wistful, and a handsome man walks up behind her.)
+(A woman loves it when she's feeling relaxed, maybe a little wistful, and a handsome man walks up behind her.)"Tired?" he asks.

 "I'm okay," she says.
 "Don't you just love that smell?"